laschieen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13 is a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 102-odd is a script that prints every other line from the input, starting with the first line.

+103-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.